mrnonz/react_learn/README.md

 - 02-webpack
 - 03-react
 - 04-react-app
-- 05-todo : Use create-react-app
+- 05-todo : Use create-react-app, Redux
 ***
 Build by me